rastko909/frothies/README.md

 ## 20. Provide an overview and description of your Testing process.

+We did testing at different levels during the app development.

+This included testing as we developed each feature to see how it worked and also trying edge cases each time.
+For example, when we added authorisation, we tested different logins for different users to check that the authorisation behaved as expected.

+We also deployed to Heroku and tested using 'raise' by entering variables and checking output was as expected.

-We agreed to use Minitest since it is the default for Ruby libraries.
+We agreed to use Minitest since it is the default for Ruby libraries

-RSpec

 Stress test